Skip to Content

 Since mole has such a complex flavor profile, you can get away with minimal additional ingredients.
 Beans add some extra protein and fiber to the dish, and they also help thicken the filling.

 But you can totally get by without the beans.
 Or if you’d like to add other ingredients like onions, peppers, and other vegetables, go right ahead.
-My ground turkey enchilada casserole uses frozen fajita veggies and roasted corn for easy added volume.
+My ground turkey enchilada casserole and chicken fajita bake both use frozen fajita veggies and roasted corn for easy added volume.

 four corn tortillas in a skillet with chicken mole and black beans